hugoledra/Ansible/README.md

 #### Summary of this project
 At the end of this project, we will have two virtual machines, one to provide the Wordpress service (application server) and another to provide the database service Mysql (database server).
-- Remember to review and update the paths in the files before running the Ansible.
+- Remember to review and update the ansible_ssh_private_key_file in hosts file before running the Ansible.

 #### Requirements to run this project
 Ansible - Vagrant - Virtual Box